 Did you know that you are building your brain every time you exercise?
 It’s true.
-Aerobic exercise not only strengthens the heart, but it has been shown to also help your brain functions, such as memory.
+Aerobic exercise not only strengthens the heart; it has been shown to also help your brain functions, such as memory.
 Even moderate exercise will help both and keep you healthy.

 No matter how old you are, aerobic exercise is important.
 Even if you start an exercise regimen later in life, it is not a futile effort.
 It allows you to enhance your cognitive ability and augment your brain volume.
-Researchers like to say that aerobic exercise is neuroprotective.
+So researchers like to say that aerobic exercise is neuroprotective.

 All you need is 30 minutes of aerobic exercise a day to keep your heart pumping well and increase your brain capacity.
-It will help you reduce your weight, reduce stress and keep you healthy.
-It’s never too late to start exercising.
+This will help you reduce your weight, reduce stress and keep you healthy.
+It’s never too late to start exercising!